John Denver Tribute Show (sold out)

 April 20 @ 7:30 pm| $12.00

-Join us Saturday, April 20, 2019 for a John Denver Tribute Show, hosted by Souvenirs with special guests Seph Custer, Carrie Hinkley, TK Wimmer, and more!
-Early Bird Tickets $10 until February 15, then $12 advance, $15 day of show.
+Join us Saturday, April 20, 2019 at 7:30 pm for a John Denver Tribute Show, hosted by Souvenirs with special guests Seph Custer, Carrie Hinkley, TK Wimmer, Stella Trudel, Emily Tucker-Blankenship and Jerry Wood.
+Tickets are $12 advance, $15 day of show, if available.

 Rocky Mountain High – A Tribute to John Denver

 One of the world’s best-known and best-loved performers, John Denver earned international acclaim as a songwriter, performer, actor, environmentalist and humanitarian.
 Denver’s career spanned four decades and his music has outlasted countless musical trends and garnered numerous awards and honors.